NCAR/i-wrf/docs/Users_Guide/lulcredcloud.rst

 * The ``-v`` options map folders in your cloud instance to paths within the container.
 * ``ncar/iwrf:lulc-2024-10-04`` is the Docker image to use when creating the container.

 The simulation will take a long time to run, and when the results are ready, the terminal will become available again.
-The output files will be in the output folder.
+The output files will be in the "lulc_output" folder.
+See the "View Output" section below for instructions on how to view the output.

 Run WPS and WRF Manually